andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Using a maturity branch allows people to get at a couple of important bits of information by showing the version history of particular stages in a release work-flow.

-==I can find the latest version by looking at the head of the relevant branch.== If a bug comes up that I'm sure wasn't there beforehand, I can look at what previous versions are on the branch and see the specific code base changes in production.
+<mark>I can find the latest version by looking at the head of the relevant branch.</mark> If a bug comes up that I'm sure wasn't there beforehand, I can look at what previous versions are on the branch and see the specific code base changes in production.

 Automation can tie into changes to specific branches - for example an automated process can deploy a version into production whenever a commit is made to the production branch.